Resource Allocation for Positive-Rate Covert Communications Using Optimization and Deep Reinforcement Learning: System Model and Problem Formulations

+Note that the constraint in \eqref{Cost_2} implies that a positive covert communication rate can be achieved without relying on an external secret key only if the warden’s channel is stochastically degraded with respect to the legitimate receiver’s channel.
+Motivated by this observation—and since we also do not assume a secret key between the legitimate terminals, we include the constraint \eqref{formu_nc_nonconvex_CCA} in our optimization problem.
 The above formulation maximizes the achievable covert rate under a maximum power constraint.
 Formulation \eqref{formu_nc_nonconvex} is a non-convex optimization problem due to the less noisy constraint \eqref{formu_nc_nonconvex_CCA}.
 An alternative formulation is to minimize the total transmit power subject to a minimum covert rate constraint.
 In particular, let $R_\ell = \log(1+ h_\ell P_\ell)$.
 Then $P_\ell = \frac{e^{R_\ell}-1}{h_\ell}$ and we can convert \eqref{formu_nc_nonconvex} to the following rate allocation problem

 Here \eqref{formu_bit_object} and \eqref{formu_bit_object_2} correspond to the minimum total power objective and the minimum covert rate constraint, respectively; \eqref{formu_bit_object_3} and \eqref{less_Noisy_Bit_NC} are the same covertness constraints as \eqref{formu_nc_nonconvex_PBC} and \eqref{formu_nc_nonconvex_CCA}, respectively.